 Anxiously awaiting your reply,

 His response arrived several weeks later, which was the fastest he could do:

 My dear Maura,

 My only concern is that it may be too rough for you.
-You are a very refined lady, despite your familiarity with the most unpleasant of medical procedures and situations.
+You are a very refined lady, despite your familiarity with the most unpleasant of medical procedures.
 There are some things here I should hate for you to witness or be a part of, but I have decided that so long as you are never unaccompanied, you should be able to navigate around Hollow Creek's more unsavory portions.
 If we are indeed to be married, it would be foolish to prolong your coming here any further; at some point, you must become accustomed to this terrain because I plan to raise our family here.
 Besides, I am a man of very great importance in this town, and I hate to think how they would get along without me now!

 Please find enclosed the fare for your ticket.
 I'll do my part to take care of our finances from now on.
 Ask at the station when the next train is scheduled to come through Mesa, and send an express letter to me with that date.
 If possible, I will come to meet you.
 If not, I shall arrange for a coach to escort you.